 The R&T Building (opened in 1999) houses an auditorium, training and meeting rooms, as well as wet laboratories, tissue culture rooms, shared facilities, a vivarium, and faculty offices throughput the building.
 Northwest Biotrust/Biospecimen, a collaborative resource dedicated to increasing the availability of high quality annotated human biospecimens, has laboratory space at HMC.

-The Ninth & Jefferson Building (NJB) opened in 2009, with 20,000 sf of laboratories, lab support spaces, and associated faculty offices on the 3rd floor of the building.
-Approximately 10 lab-based faculty from 4 departments are located in NJB.
-In addition, the building will house the Department of Global Health, the Center for AIDS & STD, the Kidney Research Institute, the Eye Institute, ISIS (simulation training for students, residents and faculty), and the Neurosciences Program.
+The Ninth & Jefferson Building (NJB; opened in 2009) has wet laboratories, shared research facilities, and faculty offices on the 3rd floor of the building.
+In addition, the building houses the Department of Global Health, the Center for AIDS & STD, the Kidney Research Institute, the Eye Institute, WISH (WWAMI Institute for Simulation Healthcare), the Memory and Wellness Research Center and the Neurosciences Program.

 The Harborview Injury Prevention and Research Center (HIPRC) is a nationally recognized program that takes a collaborative, multidisciplinary approach to research, education, training and outreach on injury prevention and control.
 The center’s research focus areas include traumatic brain injury, safe and active transportation, violence prevention, injury care, and global injury.
 HIPRC is housed at the Patricia Bracelin Steel Building on Jefferson and Broadway.